clasen/HODL/README.md

 ### 🌐 Multi-Network Support

-Seamlessly manage your assets on both BEP-20 (Binance Smart Chain) and ERC-20 (Ethereum and Polygon) networks.
-Switch between networks with ease!
+Seamlessly manage your assets on multiple networks.
+HODL Wallet supports the following networks:

+- Binance Smart Chain
+- Ethereum
+- Polygon
+- Optimism
+- Arbitrum One
+- Fantom
+- Avalanche C-Chain

+Each network supports its native token and popular tokens like USDT.
+You can easily add more tokens as needed.

-### 💾 Export and Import HODL Files
+## 💾 Export and Import HODL Files

 HODL Wallet now supports exporting and importing encrypted .HODL files, which securely store your wallet information.